top of page

 There's fantasy football and then there's fantasy college football.
 Believe it or not, "The League" takes it to another level — down a level to be exact — to the college game.

-"League" expanding to 14 teams anything can happen.
+expanding to 14 teams anything can happen.
 After winning its first title in "The League's" second season of existence, DBuddaZ failed to make the playoffs in 2014 for the first time in team history.
-It rebounded with three straight semifinal appearances — including back-to-back trips to the finals in 2016 and 2017 — and another semifinal appearance in 2023.
+It rebounded with three straight semifinal appearances — including back-to-back trips to the finals in 2016 and 2017 — and two more semifinal appearances in 2023 and 2024.

 Team history